Dates and Prickly Pears and Pomegranates, Oh My!

 One of the oldest cultivated fruits and dubbed “the Fruit of the Desert,” pomegranates are native to a region from Iran to northern India and thrive in semi-arid conditions, including lots of sun.
 So, not surprisingly, pomegranates have historically been cultivated at scattered spots in the Death Valley region, including the Barker Ranch at the base of the Panamint Range and in nearby southern Nevada.

 Pomegranate seeds are typically used as a garnish, while the juice is often added as a flavoring to drinks.
-At The Inn Dining Room, you can try blue cheese-stuffed dates in a pomegranate reduction, while the lobby bar’s signature cocktails include the Pomegranate Squeeze — made with Ketel One Citron Vodka, Pama (pomegranate) liqueur, and lemon juice.
+The Inn lobby bar’s signature cocktails include the Pomegranate Squeeze — made with Ketel One Citron Vodka, Pama (pomegranate) liqueur, and lemon juice.